Rock Fishing with Lures

 Exploring Rock Fishing Marks

-A a huge part of rock fishing is about exploring new areas of coastline looking for the best rock marks, and trying to predict what, when, where and how you ought to fish.
+A huge part of rock fishing is about exploring new areas of coastline looking for the best rock marks, and trying to predict what, when, where and how you ought to fish.
 To find the best marks you need to be willing to try your hand at coastal exploration with Google Maps and you need to know your local coastal paths.
+For rough guides (which should not be used as a primary source, for safety reasons) – check out our guides to fishing in Cornwall, Devon, East Scotland and West Scotland.

 If you seek out your own marks, it may be that nobody has fished with lures in the area for months or years.
 This is as close to paradise as sea fishing gets.